BlogLiterotica Story Tags Explained (And Better Ways to Browse)

 The mismatch between these two systems is the main frustration.
 A category tells you the broad territory.
 A tag tells you the specific element.
 Finding a specific combination (incest category + mind control element + novel length) requires knowing how to use both at once, and the UI doesn't exactly highlight the path.

-What works in the tag system
+What works well in Literotica's tag system?

 Despite its age, the tag system has some genuinely useful features.
 The autocomplete when typing a tag is surprisingly good.
 The story count next to each tag tells you whether you're looking at a deep archive or a niche dead-end.
 The ability to browse by popularity, date, or rating within a tag view lets you skip the slush pile.